 Target’s Free Family Music Series featuring the St Paul Chamber Orchestra, is a wonderful way to introduce kids to classical music.
 Tickets to these events are always free, but required and are available on a first-come, first-served basis.
 Three different musical experiences are offered: Xplorchestra!, Family Concerts, and Start the Music.
-Each family is allowed up to 4 tickets per concert – but hurry because these tickets go fast.
+Each family is allowed up to 4 tickets per concert – but hurry up and grab yours because these tickets go fast.

 This past fall, I had the wonderful opportunity to enjoy the SPCO in this creative way.
 The first event we went to was the Family Concert.
 It was called Teaching Mozart Music.
 They had a young actor play the part of young Mozart with an animated Narrator speaking to the audience.
 We learned that Mozart liked to call himself Punchatini, that he was four years old when he wrote his first piano concerto, and that he wrote 26 piano concertos in all.